aptos-foundation/AIPs/aips/aip-66.md

 The goal of this AIP is not to prescribe the method for integrating passkeys into your Aptos application; however, for demonstration purposes, here is an example of how one might use a passkey for transaction signing with a website.

-Suppose a new user, Alice, wants to create an account on Aptos and use that account to send money to her friend, Bob, on Aptos.
+Suppose a new user, Alice, wants to create an account on Aptos and use that account to send money to her friend, Bob.

 1. Alice visits a wallet website and creates an account.
 2. During account creation, the wallet prompts Alice to register a passkey for the site.
 3. Alice consents via an authorization gesture (biometric authorization, such as Face ID or Touch ID) and creates a passkey that is bound to that wallet website.
 4. The wallet generates an Aptos address from Alice's passkey public key.
 5. Alice transfers some APT to her address to create the account on chain.
-7. On the web wallet, Alice signs a transaction to send 1 APT to Bob's address.
+6. On the web wallet, Alice signs a transaction to send 1 APT to Bob's address.
-8. The dApp requests Alice to sign the transaction via her passkey.
+7. The dApp requests Alice to sign the transaction via her passkey.
-9. Alice consents via an authorization gesture (biometric authorization, such as Face ID or Touch ID).
+8. Alice consents via an authorization gesture (biometric authorization, such as Face ID or Touch ID).
-10. The transaction (with the passkey signature and public key) is successfully submitted to the Aptos blockchain, and the APT is transferred to Bob's account.
+9. The transaction (with the passkey signature and public key) is successfully submitted to the Aptos blockchain, and the APT is transferred to Bob's account.

 ## Specification